Horned lizard Carbon, Wyoming. Photo by Penny Higgins / Flickr (use permitted with attribution/share alike).

 Official State Reptile of Wyoming

-Also commonly called "horned toads" because of their rounded, toadlike shape, the horned lizard is a genus of short-tailed, short-legged lizards in the iguana family, about 3-5 inches in length.
-They feed on ants and other insects.
+Commonly called a "horned toad"* because of its rounded, toad-like shape, the horned lizard is a genus of short-tailed, short-legged lizards in the iguana family, about 3-5 inches in length.

-Horned lizards can have an intimidating appearance because of the hornlike spines on the back of the head and sides of its body, but they are actually docile and gentle in nature.
+Horned lizards feed on ants and other insects.
+They can have an intimidating appearance because of the horn-like spines on the back of the head and sides of its body, but horned lizards are actually docile and gentle in nature.
 When a horned lizard feels threatened, it flattens and freezes in place, trying to blend with the ground (it can also spray an intruder with blood from the corners of its eyes in defense).